SUPLA/supla-device/extras/examples/linux/README.md

 Required parameters:

-`main_thermometer_channel_no` - index of main thermometer channel for this HVAC device\
-`cmd_on` - command executed when temperature goes outside of (above for cooling, below for heating modes) desired range\
-`cmd_off` - command executed when temperature goes inside desired range
+`main_thermometer_channel_no` - channel number of a main thermometer channel for this HVAC device, `cmd_on` - command executed when thermostat starts heating or cooling, `cmd_off` - command executed when thermostat stops heating or cooling.

+## Output channels which publish payloads

-## Output channel `output` parameter
+### `output` parameter
 `output` specifies where supla device will publish data for `payload` to change channel state.
 It must be defined as a channel sub-element.

-`output` have one common mandatory parameter `type` which defines type of used output.
-There is also optional `name` parameter.
+`output` have one common mandatory parameter `type` which defines type of the used output.
+There is also an optional `name` parameter.
 If you name your source, then it can be reused for multiple parsers.

 There are three supported parser types: